lzwjava/blog-source/notes/2025-04-17-microcomputer-note-conv-en.md

 ---
+audio: true
 layout: post
-title: "Microcomputer Note - Conversation"
+title: Microcomputer Note - Conversation
-audio: true
 ---

 A: Hey, I’ve been hearing a lot about microcomputer and interface technology lately.
 Can you break it down for me?